 THE FUTURE-TECH SOLUTION

-Future-tech proposed a professional low-cost solution.
+Future-tech proposed a professional low-cost, data centre solution.
 As Bracknell Forest Council we were under pressure from the business to reduce costs, Future-tech used a simple retro-fit into the existing room that enabled them to warm the room from 21°C to 24°C and turn off one of their air handling units.

 The room is bisected by a boxed-in gas pipe which restricts the airflow, so the solution was only going to work when the Council was able to reduce the number of servers it used.
 Fewer racks enclosed in one aisle were bound to improve the data centre energy efficiency – and it’s now perfectly acceptable to run the room warmer than it would have done in the past.
 Future-tech have installed meters as part of the retrofit so that the Council can see and verify the energy (and cost) savings immediately.
 This may not have been one of Future-tech’s bigger projects, but it having an immediate impact is very gratifying.